Athletics + Fitness

 Get Fit, Have Fun at the SAC

-Built in 2000, the 26,000-square-foot Student Activities Center (SAC) invigorates the quality of student life on campus.
+Built in 2000, the 26,000-square-foot Student Activity Center (SAC) invigorates the quality of student life on campus.
 Home to approximately 40 offerings per week, the SAC houses a full-size gymnasium, two racquetball/squash courts, a bike loan shop, a part-time dojo, and an extensive exercise and free-weight training room.
 Equipment for tennis, racquetball, squash, pool, table tennis, and outdoor adventure activities are available to check out at the front desk.
 All skill levels welcome and instruction provided.

 The Center’s coordinator develops new course offerings based on student input and has recently funded new classes (like ballet), complete with transportation options to off-campus locations.
 Long-standing classes include aikido, karate, archery, soccer, pottery, yoga, and a slate of outdoor adventure options like skiing, snowboarding, kayaking, climbing, and backpacking.
 In addition, a healthy competition has arisen been tutor Krishnan Venkatesh’s Iron Bookworm and SAC Coordinator Mary Anne Burke’s Warrior Women workouts.